Cop Taped Self Having Sex, Kept Naked Pics Of 5-Year-Old Daughter In Folder Named 'Fun Times,' Reports Say

 But according to the reports, the body cam sex tape was not the only sexually-related material discovered in the investigation of Doran.
 On a flash drive attached to his work computer, investigators discovered a folder named “Fun Times” that contained 36 gigabytes of images.
 Many of the images were pornographic in nature, and some images were photos of Doran’s own penis, according to the report.

-Also included in the “Fun Times” folder were several pictures of a naked, young girl whom Doran later said was his own daughter.
+Also included in the “Fun Times” folder were several pictures of a naked, young girl whom Doran later said was his own fove-year-old daughter.
 But Doran insisted that the photos of his daughter were not sexual or suggestive, according to a report by The USA Today Network.

-After being referred for criminal investigation into the photos, no charges were filed against Doran — but the Pinal County Sheriff’s reports noted, “there is suspicion that some grooming behavior may be present,” according to the KPNX report.
+After being referred for a criminal investigation into the photos, no charges were filed against Doran — but the Pinal County Sheriff’s reports noted, “there is suspicion that some grooming behavior may be present,” according to the KPNX report.

 The version of the body cam video shown in the KPNX report is heavily censored and edited, but the remainder of the footage is sexually graphic, according to the TV station’s account.